 Alternate terms: Agenda Session

 Refers to any of the Branded App's Sign Up and Log In options that leverage a social media account.
 These include LinkedIn, Google, Webex, and Apple.

 Stands for Single Sign-On.
 This free Branded App add-on lets you use your organization's SAML 2.0 SSO solution.
 The SSO option makes user login and account management faster and easier by letting users log in with an existing account already managed by your organization.

 A combination of the words "simulated" and "live".
 Simply put, it means pre-recorded video presented at a specific time as if it were live content.
-Attendees must start watching at the right time to view the whole video, and they may not realize the content isn't live.
+Attendees must start watching at the right time to watch the whole video, and they may not realize the content isn't live.

 A way to categorize and control access to Sessions.
 Attendees use tracks in the Agenda feature to easily filter Sessions down to only those that match their role or interest.
-Use Tracks and Groups together to restrict access to certain Sessions.
+Use tracks and groups together to restrict access to certain Sessions.

-The Video Center lets you upload an unlimited number of pre-recorded videos up to 8GB each to your Event App or Community.
+The Video Center lets you upload an unlimited number of pre-recorded videos up to 8GB each to your Event App.
 Use uploaded videos with Webex Events Simulive or Webex Events Video on Demand in Agenda Sessions, Live Stream features, speaker, sponsor, and exhibitor profiles, and Custom List items.
 You can also use Video Center files as live stream recordings in the Agenda and Live Stream features.